wangwillson1/old-website/README.md

 - Fixing dropdown in navbar to be animated

 ## Current Bugs
-- Anchors currently do not link to the correct position (slight offset due to navbar)
 - Social media icons not centered on small screens

 ## Link to Website